 There are basically two kinds of questions in this section: Standard English Convention questions and Rhetorical Skills questions…Quick questions usually cover Standard English Conventions.
 Longer questions usually test your Rhetorical Skills.

-Tips for Standard English Convention Questions
+Standard English Convention Questions

 The main topics covered in the Standard English Convention questions, or the quick questions, are subject/verb agreement, correct verb tense, within sentence punctuation, and determining independent and dependent clauses.